derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 ![Database Structure](Data/databasestructure.png)

-The user interface should ask for a confirmation (To Do).
+The user interface should ask for a confirmation - done for add, filter.

-Done - Add, Filter
+Done - Add, Filter, Search, Delete (PHP Only) and Update (PHP Only)

-To Do - Search, Update and Delete
+To Do - Update and Delete (JavaScript Only)

 ## Technologies